JulianKlug/SimpleVoxel-3D/leftright/README.md

 # A left/right classification dataset

-This dataset generates shapes (only cubes for now) with centers distributed along 3D spatial axes.
-The label corresponds their position on the x-axis with:
+This dataset generates shapes (only cubes for now) with centers distributed along 3 spatial axes.
+The label corresponds to their position on the x-axis with:
 - label 0: left (xi < half width of x axis)
 - label 1: right (xi > half width of x axis)